-The other version is the game of billiards, or using a stick to push a ball into a specific corner of the playing table.
-When you play pool, you’re competing against another person to get as many of your colour balls into the hole first as possible.
+The other version is the game of billiards or using a stick to push a ball into a specific corner of the playing table.
+When you play pool, you’re competing against another person to get as many of your color balls into the hole first as possible.

 This word is special because it means the same thing in context but the way you say it indicates either past tense or present.
 The present tense version of “read” means to utter aloud, as in “I am going to read you this story right now”.

-The other option “read”, is pronounced like the colour red.
+The other option, “read”, is pronounced like the color red.
 It means to have already studied or read aloud.

 A letter can be a written note typically delivered via email or the symbols we use to make up words.
 To illustrate, “I wrote a letter to my brother while he was away at war”.